-- I had an incredible time travelling to Florence, Montreal and Tilburg in the Netherlands for the first time
+- I had incredible experiences travelling to Florence, Montreal and Tilburg in the Netherlands for the first time

-- I had the invaluable experience living in the mountains of Colombia for a month and a half this summer, working for a fair trade coffee company
+- I had the invaluable opportunity to live in the mountains of Colombia for a month and a half this summer, working for a fair trade coffee company

-- I finished my second year of university with good grades and am starting my third and final year at Exeter
+- I finished my second year of university and am starting my third and final year at Exeter

 - I have continued to write exciting travel content for The National Student and with them have had the honour of partnering with great brands like STA Travel and YHA Hostels